abythell/dd/README.md

 npm install
 npx firebase login
 npx firebase use default
-npm run dev
 ```

 Test the app by running it locally with `npm run dev`.
-As you write and update
-the code, scripts in the background will automatically rebuild, restart, and
-refresh the browser.

 _Note:__ it is safe to ignore warnings about the createUser and deleteUser cloud
 functions - this is a limitation of the firebase emulator.